alastairgould/Dot-net-core-systemd/NOTES.md

 Explain sample app
 Walk through service file
+explain the Wantedby tag in the spec file

 Do a manual copy of service file and and app
 Run the app via systemctl start